 Please be advised that the application to approval process can take up to 8 weeks to complete.

 Please ensure before selecting one of the application forms to complete that you fit one of the categories listed below under ‘Apply for funding’.

 The Trustees encourage applications within the following remit;

-- You are a charity or community school within a 15 mile radius of a Moto site
+- You are a charity, school, not-for-profit or CIC within a 15-mile radius of a Moto site